-The third problem is that countries seldom move from having a completely closed stock market to one that is fully open.
+The policy-experiment literature estimates the change in the cost of capital that occurs the first time a country opens its stock market to foreign investors.
+The problem with this approach is that countries seldom move from having a completely closed stock market to one that is fully open.
 Most countries undergo several stock market liberalizations subsequent to the first.
 South Korea provides a good example.
-South Korea began allowing foreigners very limited access to its stock market through closedend country funds as early as 1982, but did not start lifting its statutory ceiling on foreign investment until 1992.
-Even then, South Korea did not finish lifting its regulatory ceiling until 1998 (Inseok Shin and Changyun Park forthcoming).
+South Korea began allowing foreigners very limited access to its stock market through closed-end country funds as early as 1982, but did not start lifting its statutory ceiling on foreign investment until 199221 Even then, Korea did not finish lifting its regulatory ceiling until 1998 (Shin and Park, 2006).

-If a country takes several episodes to open its stock market completely, then looking exclusively at the stock market response to its initial opening may understate the total financial impact of the liberalization process (Stulz 1999b).
+If a country takes several episodes to open its stock market completely, then looking exclusively at the stock market response to its initial opening may understate the total financial impact of the liberalization process (Stulz, 1999b).
 One way of addressing the issue is to estimate the market response to every opening, sum up all of the responses, and use the resulting number as a proxy for the total liberalization effect.
 It turns out that stock market responses to liberalizations subsequent to the first are fairly small, so the incremental-opening hypothesis cannot account for the small financial impact of liberalization.

-Another alternative is to estimate the total financial impact using continuous measures of liberalization such as the IFC's investible index (Edison and Francis E. Warnock 2003).
-Again, the investible index indicates the fraction of the domestic stock market capitalization that foreign investors may legally own.
-In contrast to the policy-experiment approach, which estimates the onetime response of the stock market at the time of a large, discrete change in the investible index, the continuous approach regresses returns or dividend yields on the level of the investibility index over the entire sample.
+Another alternative is to estimate the total financial impact using continuous measures of liberalization such as the IFC's investable index (Edison and Warnock, 2003).
+Again, the investable index indicates the fraction of the domestic stock market capitalization that foreign investors may legally own.
+In contrast to the policy-experiment approach, which estimates the one-time response of the stock market at the time of a large, discrete change in the investable index, the continuous approach regresses returns or dividend yields on the level of the investability index over the entire sample.
 The continuous approach also reveals a small change in the cost of capital.
-The estimated cumulative fall in the dividend yield is about 140 basis points (Frank De Jong and Frans A. De Roon 2005).
+The estimated cumulative fall in the dividend yield is about 140 basis points (De Jong and De Roon, 2005).
 All in all, the evidence suggests that the dichotomy between the binary measure of liberalization used by policy-experiment papers and the more gradual nature of the process cannot explain the relatively small financial impact of liberalizations.